onnx/onnx/docs/Operators.md

 ### <a name="Einsum"></a><a name="einsum">**Einsum**</a>

-  The Einsum operator evaluates algebraic tensor operations on the operands, using the Einstein summation convention.
+  The Einsum operator evaluates algebraic tensor operations on a sequence of tensors, using the Einstein summation convention.
+The equation string contains a comma-separated sequence of lower case letters.
+Each term corresponds to an operand tensor, and the characters within the terms correspond to operands dimensions.
+  This sequence may be followed by a '->' to separate the left and right hand side of the equation.
+  If the equation contains '->' followed by the right-hand side, the explicit (not classical) form of Einstein summation is performed, and the right-hand side indices indicate output tensor dimensions.
+In other cases, output indices are (implicitly) set to the alphabetically sorted sequence of indices appearing exactly once in the equation.
+  The equation may contain ellipsis ('...') to indicate a fixed number of dimensions.
+The right-hand side may contain exactly one ellipsis.
+In implicit mode, the ellipsis dimensions are set to the beginning of the output.
+  The equation string may contain whitespaces.

 #### Version